Seer: Language Instructed Video Prediction with Latent Diffusion Models: Experiments

 \subsection{Ablation study}

 In this section, we evaluate the effect of different components of our method in the TVP task on the SSv2 dataset.
+We also evaluate the zero-shot TVP task of different models on the EGO4D dataset.

+\textbf{Temporal Attention.~~} As shown in Table~\ref{table:ablation:tempattn} studies the effectiveness of different types of temporal attention.
+Our scaled autoregressive window temporal attention (win-auto.) outperforms autoregressive spatial-temporal attention (autoreg.), bi-directional temporal attention (bi-direct.) and directed temporal attention (directed.), resulting in the lowest FVD and KVD scores.
+We also find that directed temporal attention further improves video prediction performance compared to bi-directional temporal attention because it utilizes the inductive bias of sequential generation.

 \textbf{FSText Decomposer.~~} Table~\ref{table:ablation:weight} compares different weight initialization strategies of FSText decomposer.
-The results demonstrate that using identity initialization described in Section~\ref{sec:fstext} yields higher prediction quality compared with random initialization.
+The results show that using identity initialization described in Section~\ref{sec:fstext} yields higher prediction quality compared with random initialization.
 This finding demonstrates that identity initialization is necessary for the temporal-text projection of FSText decomposer.
-We also provide additional ablation results of FSText decomposer in Appendix~\ref{appendix:sec:fstext}.
+See additional ablation results in Appendix~\ref{appendix:sec:fstext}.

-\textbf{Temporal Attention.~~} As shown in Table~\ref{table:ablation:tempattn} studies the effectiveness of different types of temporal attention.
-Our autoregressive spatial-temporal attention (autoreg.) outperforms both bi-directional temporal attention (bi-direct.) and directed temporal attention (directed.), resulting in the lowest FVD and KVD scores.
-We also find that directed temporal attention further improves video prediction performance compared to bi-directional temporal attention because it utilizes the inductive bias of sequential generation.